BYLAWS

 Amendments to or other changes in these Bylaws may be initiated in the following ways:

-• The President shall have such proposals included in the agenda of the next scheduled meeting of the Board.
-The Board may append the proposals and shall determine if the proposal shall be submitted to the membership for a vote at the next Spring business meeting of the Association.
+4. The President shall have such proposals included in the agenda of the next scheduled meeting of the Board.
+The Board may append the proposals and shall determine if the proposal shall be submitted to the membership for a vote at the next spring business meeting.
 If the Board decides not to submit such proposals to the membership, a written response shall be sent to those making the proposals, including the reason for the decision.

 Section 2 – Adoption